ChelseaHuang/week-5/README.md

 #### website's goal:Introduce myself briefly and demonstrate my personal traits

-#### first impression: I like the first page but the rest page seems a little plain
+#### first impression: I like the first page but the rest pages seem a little plain

 #### Wording is clear and crisp